It Doesn’t Get More Cottagecore Than These 10 Spaces With Antique Kitchen Cabinets

 - Scour online shops.
-With IRL antiquing pretty much out of the question right now, it’s time to go digital; Vanderzeil swears by eBay, Chairish, Craigslist, and Facebook Marketplace.
+Vanderzeil swears by eBay, Chairish, Craigslist, and Facebook Marketplace.

 Choose search terms wisely.
 Go with a catchall, like mid-century or retro, to find the style you’re looking for while still casting a wide net.

 Ready to gift your kitchen some instant character?
-Take a page from these seven spaces.
+Take a page from these 10 antique kitchen cabinets.

 The Stand-Alone Cubby